opensquiggly/user-docs/060-doc-repos/02-compared-with-ssd.md

 ---
+weight: 20
 Order: 2
 Title: Compared with Static Sites
+description: >
+  In this section we compare how OpenSquiggly's built-in document formatter can be used as an alternative to static site generators for building documentation sites.
 ---
-# Why OpenSquiggly for Documentation?
+## Why OpenSquiggly for Documentation?

 Now might be a good time for a brief comparison with some other document formatting options.
 The biggest alternatives to OpenSquiggly are static site generators.

 Some examples of static site generators are:

+* Hugo
 * MkDocs
 * Sphinx
 * DocFX